Do you want to add rich snippets on your WordPress site?

 To do this, simply open up a blog post and scroll down below the post editor.
 Here you’ll see a meta box called ‘AIOSEO Settings’.

-You need to click the ‘Schema’ tab and then select the proper schema for the post from the ‘Schema Type’ drop down.
+You need to click the ‘Schema’ tab and then click on the ‘Generate Schema’ button.

-There will be different fields available, based on the option you select.
-For example, the ‘Software Application’ schema type includes fields for the name, price, description, review, and more.
+Now, there will be different fields available to fill out, based on the option you select.
+For example, the ‘Software’ schema type includes fields for the name, operating system, price, description, review, and more.

-Once you’re finished, make sure to click ‘Update’ or ‘Publish’ to save your changes.
+Once you’re finished, click the ‘Add Schema’ button.
+Don’t forget to click ‘Update’ or ‘Publish’ on the post to save your changes as well.

 Adding schema markup to individual WordPress pages is similar.
 You need to open up the page you want to edit and then scroll down to the ‘AIOSEO Settings’ meta box below the page editor.

-Then, click the ‘Schema’ menu option and select your page schema type from the’ Schema Type’ drop down.
+Then, click the ‘Schema’ menu option, click the ‘Generate Schema’ button, and select your page schema type from the Schema Catalog.

 Different options will appear depending on the type of schema you select.

-Just like above, you need to click ‘Update’ or ‘Publish’ to make your changes live.
+Just like above, when you’re finished, you need to click the ‘Add Schema’ button and hit ‘Update’ or ‘Publish’ on the page to make your changes live.

 Adding rich snippet information won’t make a difference on the front end of your WordPress blog.
 However, you’ll be giving the search engine bots extra data to display with your posts and pages in the search results.